markjamesm/markjamesm.github.io/_posts/2021-02-09-iracing-telemetry-fsharp.md

 Average speed:
 121.036 Km/h
 ```
 In this example, we're loading our CSV file into a Deedle Dataframe, and then binding the Speed column to speed.
-Next, we make use of pipeline operator to get the mean of the colummn and print that to the console.
+Next, we make use of pipeline operator to get the mean of the column and print that to the console.

 ## Next Steps